IndiGo's Sharjah-Hyderabad flight conducts precautionary landing in Karachi after an engine snag | Business

 On July 14, IndiGo's Delhi-Vadodara flight was diverted to Jaipur out of precaution as vibrations were observed in the engines of the aircraft for a second.

-The Directorate General of Civil Aviation (DGCA) is investigating both incidents, officials noted.
+The Directorate General of Civil Aviation (DGCA) is investigating both the incidents, officials noted.

 IndiGo's competitor SpiceJet is under regulatory scanner right now.
 On July 6, the DGCA issued a show-cause notice to SpiceJet following at least eight incidents of technical malfunction in its aircraft since June 19.